 Trails and Open Space:

-Trails and Open Space will be dedicated lopment along utility corridors and storm water detention ponds.
+The approximate 14.5-acre park system described below shall be in lieu of ordinary parkland dedication and development standards in Chapter 110 of the Bryan Code of Ordinances for the estimated XXX-lot residential subdivision.
+The park system shall be accessible to the public.
+Structures to be installed within the park system shall require approval by the City of Bryan.

+The final design, phasing, and construction of all parks and trails shall be approved by the Site Development Review Committee (SDRC) at the time of the preliminary plan.

-Trail specifications are as follows:The locations of the trails will be determined at the Preliminary Plan stage of the development.
+Trail specifications are as follows:

 Trails shall be of concrete construction of sufficient thickness to ensure long-term durability and have a minimum width of 10 feet.
 Trails shall be located within a common area no less than 25 feet wide.